Chasing Truth: Chapter 18

 Posted on 17/10/2014

-Mari sighed as she settled at the window at the main house.
-It was after dinner.
-She was curled up in the bay window while Gage settled into the closest armchair and Raoul and Allison took the sofa.
-She turned down a family dinner the day before, nowhere near ready to face them so soon.
-Tonight, she gave in.
+Mari sighed as she shifted against the window at the main house.
+It was after dinner, a dinner she’d half-heartedly picked at.
+She was curled up in the bay window while Gage settled into the closest armchair and Raoul and Allison relaxed on the sofa together.
+Some program was on, but she didn’t pay it any mind.
+The words didn’t even register.

 Her break from Tyler was quickly noticed.
-Todd didn’t say a word but there were enough moments after work when Tyler was nowhere to be found that it appeared he was going to before he changed his mind.
+Todd didn’t say a word, but there were enough moments after work when Tyler was nowhere to be found that it appeared he was going to before he changed his mind.
 Rylee had no such restraint.
 Earlier that afternoon she found herself on a conference call with her best friends demanding to know what put the brakes on her relationship.

 Not even with two of the people closest to her did she reveal the entirety of the truth.
 She settled for a half-truth, explaining that Tyler wasn’t quite the man she thought he was and she had to figure out if she could deal with that before they moved forward.
 Rylee accepted it with relative ease.
 Julia was far more curious.
 Still, she let Mari get away with the vague answer as if sensing she wasn’t ready to share yet.

-Multiple times she thought to confront Raoul and Gage with what Tyler revealed but every time she started to, she lost her nerve and chose another subject.
+Multiple times she thought to confront Raoul and Gage with what Tyler revealed yet every time she started to, she lost her nerve and chose another subject.
 She found herself looking for a resemblance between her and Gage despite having always been told she could’ve been her mother’s clone.
 Now that she looked for it though, she could see it in the slope of their jaws.
 The recognition only made the truth more unbearable.
 Gage, at the very least, knew the truth.
 Raoul more than likely did as well and that ate at her until she felt nothing but confusion and pain.

 Now, after days of avoidance, it finally came out.